-Enter the port speed in gigabits per second (Gbps) and the number of ports into the calculator to determine the switching capacity of a network switch.
-The calculator provides the total switching capacity in gigabits per second (Gbps).
+Enter the port speed and the number of ports into the calculator to determine the switching capacity of a network switch.
+Switching capacity is typically quoted as an aggregate full‑duplex value (Tx + Rx), and the calculator provides the total switching capacity in gigabits per second (Gbps).

 Switching Capacity Formula

-The following formula is used to calculate the switching capacity of a network switch.
+The following formula is commonly used to estimate the switching capacity (switching fabric/backplane) of a network switch when all ports run at the same line rate and full‑duplex operation is assumed (transmit + receive).

 Variables: